-There will be fire evacuation drills being conducted on a monthly basis.
-Teachers/Bus Drivers will explain the proper procedures for leaving classroom/buses, and where to meet outside.
-During any fire alarm, please leave the building immediately and to your assigned area until the "All Clear" signal.
-After the "All Clear" signal, quickly return to class.
+Fire evacuation drills are being conducted monthly.
+Teachers and Bus Drivers will explain the proper procedures for leaving the classroom/buses and meeting outside.
+During any fire alarm, warning students will leave the building at once and to their assigned area until the "All Clear", "All Clear" is announced.
+After the "All Clear" signal, students will quickly return to class.
+Setting off a fire alarm, a fire extinguisher, or other emergency control device when there is no fire or emergency is illegal and will result in disciplinary action.
+This is a Level 3 Violation.

-\\Items and substances that are not used for their intended purposes.
+^{}Items and substances that are not used for their intended purposes.